DeekshithaGona/NLP/README.md

 Used: Segmentation, extracting contours, OCR.

 # GetPrescription (project undergoing)
-This task extracts medicine names and its corresponding frequency mentioned in prescription image using OCR.
-This info is stored in final_info function which returns dictionary of medicine names and frequency to intake those medicine.
+This task focuses on extracting medicine names and its corresponding frequency mentioned in prescription image using OCR.
+This info is stored in final_info function which returns dictionary of medicine names and frequency.
+Requirements: (Image has specified format)